-4. EFFECTIVE INDIVIDUAL SHAREHOLDER RIGHTS
+EFFECTIVE INDIVIDUAL SHAREHOLDER RIGHTS

 Additional minority shareholder protection is obtained by the relatively far-reaching rights of the individual shareholder.
-Hence, most of the provisions of the EU Shareholders' Rights Directive (2007/36/EC) have for a long time been part of the Nordic companies acts.
+Hence, most of the provisions of the EU Shareholders' Rights Directive (2007/36/EC) with amendments (2017/828/EU) have for a long time been part of the Nordic companies acts.